It’s getting to that time…

-And most of all, you don’t want to plunk down your hard earned cashed on another damn set of cartridges that are just going to be thrown out in a couple of weeks.
+And most of all, you don’t want to plunk down your hard-earned cash on another damn set of cartridges that are just going to be thrown out in a couple of weeks.

-So your thinking perhaps that a electric shaver might be the ideal product for you.
-I mean why not?
+So you’re thinking perhaps that an electric shaver might be the ideal product for you.
+I mean, why not?

-So after doing a bit a research, you may start to get overwhelmed with all the options available to you.
+So after doing a bit of research, you may start to get overwhelmed with all the options available to you.

 I mean there are just SO many to choose from.